 I’m inspired by the space and distances and transparencies of color and atmosphere found in the landscape.
-I’m particularly drawn to the architecture of the sky--its ever-changing cloud patterns, its extraordinary expanse, and its relationship to the earth and large bodies of water and to the wide horizons of the western U.S. I appreciate the immediacy of direct observation and enjoy painting on location.
+I’m particularly drawn to the architecture of the sky--its ever-changing cloud patterns, its extraordinary expanse, and its relationship to large bodies of water and to the wide horizons of the western U.S. I appreciate the immediacy of direct observation and enjoy painting on location.
 At other times, I work from memory.
 Landscapes are part geography, part human imagination, and letting a visual idea filter through memory and imagination can sometimes allow me to come closer to the essence I want to render.

 I received early training and inspiration from the Marchutz School of Art in Aix-en-Provence, France, but am largely self-taught.
-I’ve exhibited in many local and regional shows, including the 2019 Midwest Seasons show at Wausau’s Center for the Visual Arts, Water: The Essence of Life at Milwaukee's Alfons Gallery, Great Expectations on a Small Scale at Madison's Steenbock Gallery.
-In 2017, my work was selected for the Watercolor Wisconsin show at the Wustum Museum of Fine Arts.
-In 2016, my work was included in the Racine Art Museum’s show Honoring Fifty Years of Watercolor Wisconsin.
+I’ve exhibited in many local and regional shows, including the 2019 Midwest Seasons show at Wausau’s Center for the Visual Arts, Water: The Essence of Life at Milwaukee's Alfons Gallery, and Great Expectations on a Small Scale at the Wisconsin Academy’s Steenbock Gallery.
+In 2017, my work was selected for the Watercolor Wisconsin show at the Racine Art Museum, and my work was included in the Museum’s 2016 show Honoring Fifty Years of Watercolor Wisconsin.

-My work is held in private collections as well the permanent collections of the University of Wisconsin-Hospital and the Racine Art Museum.
+My work is held in private collections as well as the permanent collections of the University of Wisconsin-Hospital and the Racine Art Museum.
 I’m a member of the Wisconsin Watercolor Society and the Wisconsin Visual Artists organization, and I'm currently represented by the Garver Gallery and the Integrated Art Group.